w8be/OpenSkyDash/README.md

 ### Build SkyDash for Production

-- In a DOS shell in the SkyDash directory, run: npm run build
+- In a DOS shell in the SkyDash directory, run:

 ```bash
  npm run build